JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 >
 {style="warning"}

 Kotlin/Native provides bidirectional interoperability with Objective-C/Swift.
-Objective-C frameworks and libraries can be used in Kotlin code.
-Kotlin modules can be used in Swift/Objective-C code too.
+You can both use Objective-C frameworks and libraries in Kotlin code, and Kotlin modules in Swift/Objective-C code.

 Kotlin/Native comes with a set of pre-imported system frameworks; it's also possible to import an existing framework and use it from Kotlin.
 In this tutorial, you'll learn how to create your own framework and use Kotlin/Native code from